JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 npm run dev -- --host 0.0.0.0 --port 4321 #http://192.168.1.11:4321/
 ```

+Why is so cool?

+1. Amazing Blog Post section with filter tags + Cool ToC
+2. Login/Book a call buttons

 Logto had a cool post about how to vibe code a photo gallery app with built in auth:

 * https://blog.logto.io/cursor-logto-auth/